Transformers: Cyberverse: Chapter Three: Bumblebee Cyberverse Adventures

 Within Megatron's Matrix, the last of Windblade's memory fragments learns from the spirit of the alternate Optimus that this Matrix must be destroyed to defeat Megatron X. Although initially shocked at this revelation, Windblade complies, short-circuiting the alternate Matrix from within and allowing Optimus to overcome and defeat Megatron X. After Bumblebee collects Windblade's last memory fragment, Astrotrain takes Megatron X into the multiverse, intending to trap him there forever.
-With the last memory fragment secured, Windblade is fully restored to the Autobots’ delight, ending the series.
+With the last memory fragment secured, Windblade is fully restored to the Autobots' delight, ending the season.

 Chapter Four: Bumblebee Cyberverse Adventures

-Movie Part-1:The Immobilizers
+Movie Part 1: The Immobilizers

 Arcee and Grimlock venture to another planet to retrieve Nexus Prime's artifacts.
 Meanwhile, back on Cybertron, during the peace treaty ceremony, the planet is frozen by a group of mercenaries led by Soundblaster, a former Decepticon who defected after Soundwave was chosen over him.
 Arcee and Grimlock arrive and try to assess the situation, but Arcee is captured and Grimlock finds another group of Dinobots, survivors of another planet previously destroyed by mercenaries who received Grimlock's message from prehistoric Earth.
 Later they combine into Volcanicus using the Enigma of Combination's powers.
 After learning how to handle it, they face the mercenaries and defeat them, but their employer Trypticon arrives and takes over the fight while they escape, Volcanicus defeats Trypticon using an immobilizer gun the mercenaries left behind.
 With some help from Wheeljack, they reanimate the entire planet and its inhabitants minus Trypticon and continue the celebration.

-Movie Part-2:The Perfect Decepticon
+Movie Part 2: The Perfect Decepticon

 The Autobots and the Decepticons are celebrating the opening of Trypticon's plaza, but are interrupted by a mortally wounded Astrotrain who warns them of a threat worse than the other Megatron.
 The Autobots and the Decepticons try to stop the invasion, but the Perfect Decepticons arrive, and immediately begin fighting each other.
 One of them, Tarn, explains that they were mindless slaves of Megatron whom after taking revenge on Astrotrain for his demise had been fighting one another to choose the strongest as their new leader, he then tells them about the Cortex Helm, an artifact of Onyx Prime that will help them reprogram Tarn's kin.
 They agree to help him, and a group consisting of Optimus Prime, Bumblebee, Soundwave and Shadow Striker accompany him, and with help from Thunderhowl they find the Cortex Helm.
 Tarn then reveals his deception and uses the helm to control the Perfect Decepticons, he then announces himself as the new leader of all Decepticons and declares war on the Autobots.
 Afterwards, he forces Optimus into a Gladiator fight with his army.
 The Autobots save Optimus and join forces with their Decepticons against the invaders.
 Amidst the battle, Soundwave ultimately sacrifices himself to destroy Tarn and free the Perfect Decepticons.
 Afterwards, everyone holds a memorial service for Soundwave as all of Cybertron achieves true peace.